ryancampbell514/HeatSmoothing/README.md

 #### Attacking

-First, compute the $`L`$-bound from the paper for any of our baseline and our averaged models by running
+First, compute the *L*-bound from the paper for any of our baseline and our averaged models by running
 ```
 python test_statistics.py --data-dir 'LOCATION OF DATA' --model-dir 'WHERE MODEL IS STORED' --pth-name 'PATH NAME.pth.tar'
 ```